Sirilpy Python Module API 1.1.11 Reference

 Parameters:

-• frame (default is True) -- Integer specifying which frame in the sequence to retrieve data for
+• frame (int) -- Integer specifying which frame in the sequence to retrieve data for (between 0 and Sequence.number - 1).
+This uses a 0-based indexing scheme, i.e. the first frame is frame number 0, not frame numer 1.

 Return type: